8. Processing multidimensional data#

 multiplies each \(a_{i,j}\) by the corresponding \(b_{i,j}\).

-This extends on the idea from algebra that given \(\mathbf{A}\), \(\mathbf{B}\) with \(n\) rows and \(m\) columns each, the result of \(+\) (or \(-\)) would be for instance:
+This behaviour extends upon the idea from algebra that given \(\mathbf{A}\) and \(\mathbf{B}\) with \(n\) rows and \(m\) columns each, the result of \(+\) is:

-Thanks to the matrix-matrix and matrix-scalar operations we can perform various tests on a per-element basis, e.g.,
+Thanks to the matrix-matrix and matrix-scalar operations, we can perform various tests on a per-element basis, e.g.,

 (A >= 0.25) & (A <= 0.75) # logical matrix & logical matrix